-I have evaluated the potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
+I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
 The intensive scoping process resulted in one comment from Montana FWP, which tendered support for the proposed sale.
 No negative comments were received from the general public.
-This small 20 acre parcel does not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
-There is no indication that the tract would produce substantially greater revenue or have substantially greater value to the trust in the near future.
-DNRC homesite leases are becoming increasingly controversial and difficult to manage in the long term.
+These tracts are adjacent to the Blackfeet Indian Reservation and no comments were received from the Blackfeet Tribe.
+These small parcels (3 separate parcel 54 acres total) do not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the DNRC.
+There are no indications they would produce substantially greater revenue or have substantially greater value to the trust in the near future.
+The parcels are less than the state wide average productivity for grazing.
+They tracts have been un-leased for several decades and are currently generating zero revenue to the school trust.
+Due to the tracts small sizes and spatial arrangement make them difficult for DNRC to manage or even distinguish from the adjacent private ownership.
+If sold the parcels are likely to be managed in a manner consistent with surrounding lands.